 Life below stairs was less comfortable for the servants who toiled for long hours to ensure the smooth running of the household.
-Today you can enter their world and explore the kitchen, scullery and the wine cellar.
+Today you can enter their world and explore the kitchen, scullery and wine cellar.

-National Trust for Scotland – Georgian House Visitor Information
+Other National Trust for Scotland properties

 The Georgian House is just one of many historic properties managed by the National Trust for Scotland.

 NTS is an organisation dedicated to preserving and promoting Scotland’s rich cultural heritage.